-The lingering negative impact of COVID-19 on economies and societies is still apparent.
-Renewables generation has also been affected.
+The current global crises have had an impact on renewables generation as well.
 IRENA's Renewable Capacity Statistics 20222 showed that more than 257 gigawatts (GW) of renewables were added in 2021, slightly less than in 2020, while staying well above the long-term trend.
 Specifically, the total renewable generation capacity reached 3,064 GW, which is a 9.1% increase compared to 2020 (Figure 3).
 Asia accounted for 60% of new capacity in 2021, increasing its renewable capacity by 154.7 GW to reach 1.46 TW (48% of the global total).
 A huge part of this increase occurred in China (+121 GW).
 Capacity in Europe and North America expanded by 39 GW (+6.4%) and 38 GW (+9.0%) respectively, with a notably large expansion in the USA (+32 GW).
 Africa continued to expand steadily with an increase of 2.1 GW (+3.9%), slightly less than in 2020.
-Oceania is no longer the fastest growing region (+5.2%), although its share of global capacity is small and almost all of this expansion occurred in Australia.
-Asia and North America are the fastest, +11.9% and +9.0% respectively (Table 1).
+Oceania is no longer the fastest growing region (+5.2%), although its share of global capacity is small and almost all this expansion occurred in Australia.
+Asia and North America are the fastest, +11.9% and +9.0% respectively (Tables 1 and 2).
 In terms of capacity and production, the expansion of wind and solar jointly accounted for 88% of all net renewable additions in 2021, whereas hydropower remained the highest source of renewable energy for electricity generation globally.